What is quality of service?

-Three models exist to implement QoS: Best Effort, Integrated Services and Differentiated Services.
+Three models exist to implement QoS.
+They are Best Effort, Integrated Services and Differentiated Services:

-For example, voice traffic can be assigned a higher priority than other types of traffic.
-Packets are assigned priorities using Differentiated Services Code Point (DSCP) for classification.
+Voice traffic can be assigned a higher priority than other types of traffic.
+Packets are assigned priorities using Differentiated Services Code Point for classification.
 DiffServ also uses per-hop behavior to apply QoS techniques, such as queuing and prioritization, to packets.

 Network architecture also affects how an organization implements QoS.
 A Multiprotocol Label Switching (MPLS) network includes a private link that offers end-to-end QoS along a single path.
 SLAs for MPLS specify bandwidth, QoS, latency and uptime.
 However, an MPLS can be expensive for organizations.

 Software-defined WAN (SD-WAN) uses multiple connectivity types, including MPLS and broadband.
-SD-WAN monitors the state of current network connections for performance issues and uses its multiple connectivity types to fail over based on state.
+SD-WAN monitors the state of current network connections for performance issues and uses its multiple connectivity types to fail over, based on the state of the connection.
 For example, if packet loss exceeds a certain level on one connection, SD-WAN capabilities will look for an alternative connection.

 - Congestion management.
 These tools use packet classification and marking to determine which queue to place the packets in.
-Congestion management tools include priority queuing, first-in, first-out and low-latency queuing.
+Congestion management tools include priority queuing; first-in, first-out queuing; and low-latency queuing.

 - Congestion avoidance.
 These tools monitor network traffic for congestion and drop low-priority packets when congestion occurs.
 Congestion avoidance tools include weighted random early detection and random early detection.

 - Link efficiency.
 These tools maximize bandwidth use and reduce delay for packets accessing the network.
 While not exclusively for QoS, link efficiency tools are used in conjunction with other QoS mechanisms.
-Link efficiency tools include Real-time Transport Protocol, header compression, Transmission Control Protocol, header compression and link compression.
+Link efficiency tools include Real-time Transport Protocol, header compression, TCP, header compression and link compression.